squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

  * ALLOW'' ''
   . ''The request is allowed and the URL remains unchanged. ''
  * ENCODE'' ''
-  . ''The whitespace characters are encoded according to [http://www.ietf.org/rfc/rfc1738.txt RFC 1738].
+  . ''The whitespace characters are encoded according to [[http://www.ietf.org/rfc/rfc1738.txt|RFC 1738]].
 This can be considered a violation of the HTTP specification. ''
  * CHOP'' ''
   . ''The URL is chopped at the first whitespace character and then processed normally.
 This also can be considered a violation of HTTP. ''
 == commBind: Cannot bind socket FD 5 to 127.0.0.1:0: (49) Can't assign requested address ==